grokkingnix/bourne-to-blog/README.md

 2. From the command line run the `blog -b` command to build your first blog post, at this point you can preview what your blog post will look like before publishing it publicly.

-3. Once you like the way your blog post looks you can publish it to your public webserver with `blog -p`.
+3. Once you like the way your blog post looks you can publish it to your public web server with `blog -p`.

 Done!
 You can now visit your public web server address and check your blog post out!